Plextora/memes/README.md

 All the memes you'd ever want in the cloud!
 ===========================================

-I'll probably improve this page later.
-So far there's only a few memes.

 Here's a list of all of the dank memes!

 [WHY WOULD YOU DO THAT TO A HERSHEY??](https://plextora.github.io/meme-cloud-save/memes/hershey.mp4)